by Tammy Taylor~

 What Is A Hive Split?

 A hive split is where you take a vibrant, healthy hive and split it in half, essentially giving you two hives where there was once just one.
 As with anything in beekeeping, there are many ways to accomplish a split.
-Some people do an even split separating out 2 frames of honey, 2 frames of brood and a frame of eggs, leaving the other 5 frames empty for expansion.
+Some people do a Frame-Swap Split, separating out 2 frames of honey, 2 frames of brood and a frame of eggs, leaving the other 5 frames empty for expansion.
 Some add a queen to the split while others let the new hive re-queen itself.
-Bees are remarkable creatures – if there’s no queen in a hive the bees will take a brand new egg and feed it royal jelly until it hatches into the new queen.
+Bees are remarkable creatures.
+If there’s no queen in a hive the bees will take a brand new egg and feed it royal jelly until it hatches into the new queen.

 But since we’re so new at beekeeping we wanted to make this split as hands-off and gentle to our bees as possible.
 We decided to do a walk-away split with the least handling and disturbing the hive.
 Both of our original hives currently have two deep boxes full of bees, brood & honey.
 But our brown hive is slightly stronger than the blue one.
 So for this, our first split, we decided to only deal with our strongest hive to see how it went.